siberianfox/tinygwiki/Developer-Notes.md

 4. Now move all the .c and .h files into the project directory (e.g. tinyg).
 If there's a collision with the main.c or PROJECT.c file then replace the project-generated file with the one you are moving in.
 If there's a collision with the .cproj file do not replace it, instead use the one that's already in the directory (the newer one).

 5. Go to the Solution Explorer that should be in a right-hand nav box.
 Right click the orange project directory icon and select add / existing item.
 Select all the .c, .h and any other files that are necessary for the compiler / linker.
 Don't bother to add .txt, .doc, .md, the .cproj file, any AVRstudio4 files, or anything else that you may have under git management but are not technically part of the compile/link process.
 You may have to go back multiple times to select as the file browser doesn;t work the way you think it should - at least not under VMware on OSX.
+Please read note (2) first, below.

 6. Now try to build it from the Build / Build Solution menu.
 If it doesn't build it's probably because you left out a file in the solution explorer.

 Notes:

-It gets worse.
+(1) It gets worse.
 If you mess up and do things wrong studio6 will remember your paths in "recents" and fail the next time you try to set something up because things aren't where it thinks they should be.
 You have to go to the File/Recent Projects and Solutions, try to open the old paths, then remove them when they can't be found (you must have deleted the directories beforehand)

+(2) Here's another studio6 minor nightmare.
+If you have an exiting project with sub-directories (like tinyg) there is no straightforward way to add the files to the project and leave the directory structure intact.
+You can't just click on the directory to add the entire directory.
+If you try to add a new directory it won;t let you because that name is already used.
+If you add the items as "existing items" then navigate and click them it moves the files into the parent directory.

+Here's what you must do.
+(1) Either move the sub-directory out of the path or rename it (e.g. dir_ORIG) to get it out of the way.
+(2) create a new directory with the name you want.
+(3) move the files from the original directory into the new directory (4) go back to the nav and add existing files that rae found in the newly populated sub-directory.
+Is this Microsoft or Atmel who worked this out?